Case Studies

 A platform-centric, vendor-agnostic approach, empowers users to easily integrate any positional data, SAR, or optical images; enhance coverage by using predictive insights and vessel behavior data; and identify illicit actors going beyond AIS disablement to conceal their activities.
 We’re talking about a single platform that can:

-• Automatically flag location (GNSS) manipulation (patent-pending model)
+• Automatically flag location (GNSS) manipulation (patented model)

 • Perform dark vessel detection